ProvataHealth/react-native-smooth-swipe-list/README.md

 * [FlatList props...](https://facebook.github.io/react-native/docs/flatlist.html)
 * `rowData` - Object with the follow properties:
   * `id`(required) - Used to identify the rowData
+  * `setRef` - get a reference to the component for this row, receives `component, rowData, index`
   * `rowView`(required) - View to use as the row face
   * `[left/right]SubView` - View to show when swiping left or right
   * `[left/right]leftSubViewOptions` - Options to customize left and right subviews